ErpNetDocs/tech/modules/general/products/product-dimensions/index.md

-# Product dimensions
+# Product Dimensions

-*Product dimensions* are used for conversion between different units of measurement for the same quantity.
+*Product Dimensions* are used for conversion between different units of measurement for the same quantity.
 In order to make this possible, product dimensions must be set for the products as a ratio between multiplier and divider to the base unit.

 The formula for calculation of quantity base in the documents lines is as follows: